 The Spindle Boxes prepare for the decimal system

-My child enjoys this activity so much!
-I hope yours will, as well!
+My children enjoy this activity so much.
+I hope yours will, as well.

 Cheers and don't forget to subscribe!